-- Let your shoulders relax and put them slightly back (just a little, do not put any pressure on)
+- Let your shoulders relax and pull them slightly back (just a little, do not put any pressure on them)

-- Stretch your Make sure they are in front of you in line with your shoulders
+- Stretch your arms up.
+Make sure they are in front of you, in line with your shoulders.

-- Slowly lower your hips as if you were about to sit on a chair (make sure you are keeping your head still and straight)
+- Slowly bend your knees and lower your hips as if you were about to sit on a chair (make sure you are keeping your upper body, head still and straight)

-- Keep going until you feel the tension in your thighs
+- Keep going until you feel the stretch in your thighs

 - Hold for 30 seconds

 - Straighten up and repeat for six times